 He has also won The State of Connecticut’s Governor’s Medal for Excellence in the Arts, The 2003 MCC Award, and the 2010 Brooklyn College Alfred Drake Award.

-Other New York productions include FLESH AND BLOOD at New York Theatre Workshop for which he won his first Joseph Callaway Award, Amy Freed’s THE BEARD OF AVON (also for NYTW), W.S.
-Gilbert’s ENGAGED for Theatre for A New Audience, OTHELLO with Keith David and Liev Schreiber for the New York Shakespeare Festival, AN EXPERIMENT WITH AN AIR PUMP for The Manhattan Theatre Club, SCATTERGOOD for MCC Theatre, David Rabe’s A QUESTION OF MERCY for New York Theatre Workshop, John Guare’s LAKE HOLLYWOOD for Signature Theatre, THE GREY ZONE for MCC (Obie Award for Direction, Drama Desk nomination- Best Director), and the 1996 New York Shakespeare Festival Central Park Production of HENRY V starring Andre Braugher.
+Other New York productions include Flesh and Blood at New York Theatre Workshop for which he won his first Joseph Callaway Award, Amy Freed’s The Beard of Avon (also for NYTW), W.S.
+Gilbert’s Enaged for Theatre for A New Audience, Othello with Keith David and Liev Schreiber for the New York Shakespeare Festival, An Experiment With an Air Pump for The Manhattan Theatre Club, Scatergood for MCC Theatre, David Rabe’s A Question of Mercy for New York Theatre Workshop, John Guare’s Lake Hollywood for Signature Theatre, The Grey Zone for MCC (Obie Award for Direction, Drama Desk nomination- Best Director), and the 1996 New York Shakespeare Festival Central Park Production of Henry V starring Andre Braugher.